cla-bit/PayStackEase/docs/source/customers.rst

 Customers Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.customers

-Wrapper for Paystack Customers API.
+This wrapper class facilitates asynchronous interaction with Paystack Customers API.
 The Customers API allows you to create and manage customers on your integration.

 To access the Customers API methods, you need to call the ``customers`` instance method from ``PayStackBase``.